datumorphism/datumorphism.github.io/content/wiki/machine-learning/bayesian/elbo.md

 {{< /message >}}

-Given a probability distribution density $p(X)$ and a latent variable $Z$, we have the marginalization of the join probability being
+Given a probability distribution density $p(X)$ and a latent variable $Z$, we have the marginalization of the joint probability

 $$
 \int dZ p(X, Z) = p(X).